LuisFalva/ophelia/README.md

   </div>
 </div>

-# 👽 Ophelian On Mars
+# Ophelian On Mars

 ---

-The ultimate destination for ML, Data Science, and AI professionals.
-Your go-to framework for seamlessly putting prototypes into production.
+'*Ophelian On Mars*' 👽, the ultimate destination for ML, Data Science, and AI professionals.
+Your go-to framework for seamlessly putting ML prototypes into production—where everyone wants to be, but only a few succeed.

 # 🚀 Motivations